frostmint/frostmint/README.md

 [**```Notepad++```**](https://notepad-plus-plus.org)

 ## Project
-- The Boring Project of HTML
+- The Boring Project of HTML (I am so bored)

+> Note
+> --------------------
+> I delete the Discord.JS Library from README.md, because its always error